RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 # Obsidian Mathematics

-> :warning: **This plugin is in the very early stages of development.**

-This is a plugin for [Obsidian.md](https://obsidian.md), which enhances your mathematical note taking experience by introducing $\LaTeX$-like features into Obsidian.
+This is a plugin for [Obsidian.md](https://obsidian.md), which enhances your mathematical note-taking experience by introducing $\LaTeX$-like features into Obsidian.

-Obsidian is great, but when it comes to mathematical notes, it lacks some of important features that $\LaTeX$ has.
+Obsidian is excellent, but when it comes to mathematical notes, it lacks some of the essential features that $\LaTeX$ has.
 And this is where Obsidian Mathematics comes in!

-plugin that enhances your mathematical note taking experience by several powerful features, including:
+The core features of this plugin include:

 - [Special Callouts for Theorems/Definitions/Exercises/...](https://ryotaushio.github.io/obsidian-math/math-callouts)
 - [Automatic Equation Numbering](https://ryotaushio.github.io/obsidian-math/equation-number)